 Start by downloading the Unity Hub software and install the latest Unity version.
 Create a new blank project and choose the rendering pipeline that suits you best.

 We recommend using the Built-in Rendering Pipeline (BRP) if it's the first time you're using Unity or you just want to try out Game Creator.
-If you want to use URP or HDRP, convert the materials automatically clicking on Edit → Rendering Pipelines → Upgrade Project Materials to URP/HDRP Materials.
+If you want to use URP or HDRP, convert the materials automatically clicking on Edit → Rendering → Materials → Convert all built-in materials to URP/HDRP.

 Get the Game Creator core package from the Unity Asset Store following the link below: